silnrsi/encoding-converters-core/ReadMe_linux.txt

 Then add the following line to ~/.profile, logout, and login again.
 MONO_REGISTRY_PATH=/var/lib/fieldworks/registry; export MONO_REGISTRY_PATH

-Cleanup() often complains about the RESTOREME file at:
+Cleanup() may complain about the RESTOREME file at:
 /var/lib/fieldworks/SIL/Repository
 Fix this by renaming manually.

+May need to copy this file to /output/Debug:
+/usr/lib/mono/gac/nunit.framework/2.5.10.0__96d09a1eb7f44a77/nunit.framework.dll

+NAnt runs NUnit tests conveniently, but csproj files don't do this without installing extra libraries.

 ## Debugging

 Make sure the project is getting built with the debug flag.
 Then run it like this:
 mono --debug --trace=N:TestEncCnvtrs,RunTests,SilEncConverters40,ECInterfaces ./RunTests.exe > out.txt

 Does this set a breakpoint?
 gdb mono
 run --debug --break "RunTests:Main" ./RunTests.exe

-## Root Privileges

-    in shell script, gksu mono ECFileConverter.exe

 #-------------------------------------------------------------------------------
 # Paths and Libraries